-The energy in milk comes from its protein, carbohydrate and fat content.
+The energy in milk comes from its protein, carbohydrate, and fat content.
 Milk contains 87% water, Water does not provide a nutritional benefit in the same manner as proteins or vitamins, for example.
 However, water is extremely important in human metabolism.
-Water is a major component in the body.
+Water is a major component of the body.
 Milk contains about 3.4% of fat, fats are a structural component of cell membranes and hormones and fat is the main storage form of excess energy in the body.

-There is protein in milk and all essential amino acids.
+There is a protein in milk and all essential amino acids.
 Proteins are the fundamental building blocks of muscles, skin, hair, and cellular components.
 Proteins are needed to help muscles contract and relax, and help repair damaged tissues.
 The vitamins in milk have many roles in the body including metabolism co-factors, oxygen transport, and antioxidants.
 The minerals in milk have many roles in the body including enzyme functions, bone formation, water balance maintenance, and oxygen transport.
 Other minor proteins and enzymes in milk that are of nutritional interest include lactoferrin and lactoperoxidase.

 So milk and dairy products are a naturally rich source of a wide range of essential nutrients must for a healthy body.
-Together, milk, cheese, and yogurt provide a unique package of nine essential nutrients, including calcium, potassium, phosphorus, protein, vitamins A, D and B12, riboflavin, and niacin (niacin equivalents).
+Together, milk, cheese, and yogurt provide a unique package of nine essential nutrients, including calcium, potassium, phosphorus, protein, vitamins A, D, and B12, riboflavin, and niacin (niacin equivalents).

 Milk and dairy products are the main sources of calcium.
 Calcium is necessary for optimal bone metabolism and for many other biological systems.
 Three servings of dairy products are needed to meet the recommended daily calcium intake.
 The importance of calcium in the management of osteoporosis is controversial.

-However, experts agree on the need to correct calcium deficiency, especially when associated with vitamin D deficiency Calcium and vitamin D supplementation is essential to prevent fractures in deficient elderly subjects.
+However, experts agree on the need to correct calcium deficiency, especially when associated with vitamin D deficiency Calcium and vitamin D supplementation are essential to prevent fractures in deficient elderly subjects.
 Calcium and vitamin D should be systematically added to treatments for patients with established osteoporosis and for those with risk factors.

 Health Benefits of Milk

-Dairy foods provide a combination of four nutrients calcium, phosphate, vitamin D and protein present in the appropriate ratio that allows for the unique interaction favoring bone and skeletal muscle growth and development.
+Dairy foods provide a combination of four nutrients calcium, phosphate, vitamin D, and protein present in the appropriate ratio that allows for the unique interaction favoring bone and skeletal muscle growth and development.

-This mixture of nutrients is like a gasoline mixture with just the right additives to get maximum performance and winning mixture to lengthen and strengthen bones.
+This mixture of nutrients is like a gasoline mixture with just the right additives to get maximum performance and a winning mixture to lengthen and strengthen bones.